 It’s also a good idea to compile a list of contacts or potential clients and update them on your new venture.
 You can connect with clients through professional networks and platforms such as LinkedIn, or you can spread the word about your new business website.

-Keep in mind that if you previously worked for another company, bringing these clients over to your new business is never a good or ethical idea.
+Remember that if you previously worked for another company, bringing these clients to your new business is never a good or ethical idea.
 There may even be a non-compete clause in your previous contract that forbids you from contacting a previous client legally.

 Assign a specific dollar amount or budget to each item required to get your business off to a good start.
 The following expenses may be incurred when starting a graphic design business: